 Postpartum depression | Imprint on my life

-This blog is just not my memories pouring out but a cry coming straight out of the depths of my soul and to share my hellish experience with other women who are going through a harrowing time due to PPD.
+This blog is just not my memories pouring out but a cry coming straight out of the depths of my soul, but to share my hellish experience with other women who are going through a harrowing time due to PPD.
 It is about Postpartum depression | Imprint on my life.

 Almost 20% of women are affected by postpartum depression and it is an illness just like a common cold is!
 But the sad news is most people educated or uneducated, rich or poor are not aware that it can be treated.
-I wish I knew how to increase awareness about it and help those women who are suffering from it.
+I wish I knew how to increase awareness about it.
+Also, help those women who are suffering from it.
 And the good news is that it is temporary and does have a cure.

 I was looking forward to the birth of my first child and all my thoughts were of the perfect mother that I would be with a chubby and cutest baby in the world in my arms.
 I was scrawny when I was married weighing just 84 pounds and was teased by one and all that I would give birth to a wet rat!!
-Maybe I was too weak to have a baby and being an inverted pelvis I had to go for a C section which took its toll.

 But then I have always proved people wrong about everything I did!
-I gave birth to a rather heavy baby of 8.5 pounds baby who came into this world on a very rainy day and by a very primitive and painful C-section.
+I gave birth to a rather heavy baby of 8.5 pounds baby.
+He came into this world on a very rainy day and by a very primitive and painful C-section.

+Maybe I was too weak to have a baby and having an inverted pelvis I had to go for a C-section which took its toll.
 Sadly my gynaecologist could not do the surgery as she was suffering from a heart condition and I came to know much later that the doc who actually did the surgery was not even a surgeon!